 Established in 1977, the Hong Kong Arts Centre plays host to a variety of artistic events including live performances, movie screenings, and art exhibitions by local and international artists.
 Don’t forget to check out the art shop at HKAC, which offers beautiful art pieces by local artists ranging from handcrafted ceramics and accessories to books, paintings, and much more.

-Wan Chai Waterfront Promenade has become one of the city’s newest Insta-worthy hotspots thanks to home-grown artist Prudence Mak.
-The newly refurbished promenade features a series of fun paintings, floor murals, and a large-scale inflatable installation under the theme of ‘Chocolate Rain’, a cartoon design inspired by childhood dreams and adventures.
-The artworks also double up as different childhood games like hopscotch and mazes, encouraging the public to not only view the art but also play, interact, and create special memories from it.
-In addition to artworks by Mak, selected works from the Harbourfront Public Furniture Competition can also be found at the Pierside Precinct near Wan Chai Ferry Pier.
+Wan Chai Waterfront Promenade has become one of the city’s most sought-after Instagrammable hotspots thanks to home-grown artist Prudence Mak.
+The promenade features a series of fun paintings, floor murals and installations under the theme of ‘Chocolate Rain’, a cartoon design inspired by childhood dreams and adventures.
+The artworks also double up as different childhood games like hopscotch and mazes, encouraging the public to not only look, but also play, interact, and create special memories with them.
+In addition to artworks by Mak, selected works from the Harbourfront Public Furniture Competition can also be found near Wan Chai Ferry Pier.

 After renovation, the Hong Kong Museum of Art reopened its doors to the public with a sleek new look and upgraded facilities.
 Admire the museum from the outside where the ripple effect of the building facade echoes the waves of Victoria Harbour.